HypeCheck

 Research-backed dose: No established dose (insufficient research data)

-In this product: not specified on product pages reviewed
+In this product: Not specified on product page

 Lion's Mane